National Study of Health and Wellbeing: Children and Young People 2022

 Each household will receive a £10 shopping voucher that can be used in a range of high street and online shops, to say thank you for completing the study.

 Why have I been selected?

-You have been selected because your household took part in the National Study of Health and Wellbeing: Children and Young People 2017, and possibly the follow-up study last year, and someone in your household said that you would be happy to be re-contacted about any future studies.
+You have been selected because your household took part in the National Study of Health and Wellbeing: Children and Young People 2017, and possibly the follow-up studies in 2020 and 2021, and someone in your household said that you would be happy to be re-contacted about any future studies.